AdaCore/gnatstudio/docs/users_guide/tools.rst

   * :guilabel:`Auxiliary Builds`

-    Open the console containing auxiliary buils output.
+    Open the console containing auxiliary builds output.
 Only output from automated cross-reference generation is currently sent to this console.
     See :ref:`Working_with_two_compilers`.